k8stopologyawareschedwg/resource-topology-exporter/README.md

 ## Installation

-1. Update the image name and/or docker repository in the Makefile
+1. You can use the following environment variables to configure the exporter image name:
+   - `REPOOWNER`: name of the repository on which the image will be pushed (example: `quay.io/$REPOOWNER/...`)
+   - `IMAGENAME`: name of the image to build
+   - `IMAGETAG`: name of the image tag to use
 2. To deploy the exporter run:

 ```bash